fsoubelet/PyhDToolkit/examples/README.rst

 Gallery
 =======

-This page contains a gallery showcasing either plotting functionality provided in the `cpymadtools.plot` submodules, or plots made from results of convenient functions available in `~pyhdtoolkit`.
+This page contains a gallery showcasing either plotting functionality provided in the `pyhdtoolkit.plotting` submodules, or plots made from results of convenient functions available in `~pyhdtoolkit`.

 .. important::